kmnhan/erlabpy/README.rst

 Core Dependencies
 =================

-ERLabPy relies on some python libraries.
+ERLabPy is installed with many different python libraries.
 Some key packages and links to their documentation are listed below, ordered by importance.
 In particular, this documentation assumes familiarity with the first four packages, which are sufficient for ARPES data analysis.

 .. list-table::
     :header-rows: 1